 - Everyone coming into schools attends an onboarding session that includes a focus on access and inclusion.

-- Our Access & Inclusion Adviser will support in-school delivery if needed.
+- Our Access & Inclusion Adviser will support in-school delivery on the day, if needed.

-The Go & See programme offers schools free trips to a range of cultural venues.
+Go & See offers schools free trips to a range of cultural venues.
 Schools can book for a year group but can also choose to work with a smaller group if they prefer.
-The programme is delivered in two seasons, winter (December) and summer (June/July).
+Go & See is delivered in two seasons, winter (December) and summer (June/July).

 Programme Adjustments